JuanCarlosAcostaPeraba/glpi-kanbanlooksgood-plugin/README.md

 ### Does this affect performance?

 No significant performance impact.
 The plugin:
-- Uses existing GLPI metadata hooks
+- Uses GLPI 11's PRE_KANBAN_CONTENT hook for server-side rendering
 - Minimizes database queries
 - Loads only on Kanban pages
+- No client-side JavaScript processing required

 ### Can I use this with GLPI 9.x?